rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Type: select all that apply (optional)

 - I plan to return to using Rust in the future
-- I consider myself part of the Rust Community
+- I consider myself a part of the Rust community
 - Specifically to provide feedback on why I stopped using Rust
 - To provide feedback on Rust in general
 - Curiosity